pymtl/pymtl3/pymtl/passes/translator/README.md

       - `L3` adds support for PyMTL interfaces, and accessing attribute signals of an interface.
       - `L4` adds component hierarchy support by traversing the hierarchy and calling the generation pass on each component.
+      - The `L1` through `L4` translators are really for creating an incremental development narrative.
+Only the highest level `L4` is used by the top level `RTLIRTranslator`!

     - Users should not use translators under this directory -- use the `RTLIRTranslator` at the top level instead.
 These are only for framework testing purposes!
   - `RTLIRTranslator.py`